Ice vs Heat for Treating Your Meniscus Injury

 Applying cold can restrict blood flow and stiffen / tighten soft tissue.
 Cold is NOT a good treatment method for your meniscus when the tissue is already tight and constricted, because the cold will just stiffen the tissue further.

-If you feel you have constricted or tight tissue, you should use a therapy that will increase blood flow instead - like Blood Circulation Boost (via the T•Shellz Wrap®).
+If you feel you have constricted or tight tissue, you should use a therapy that will increase blood flow instead - like Circulatory Boost (via the T•Shellz Wrap®).
 Increasing blood flow at this time will help to relieve any tightness or stiffness.
-Blood Circulation Boost used at this time will also help to relax / elongate your tissue making it much more pliable for activity.
+Circulatory Boost used at this time will also help to relax / elongate your tissue making it much more pliable for activity.

 When Should You Use A TShellz Wrap (HEAT) to Increase Blood Flow to Your Meniscus?

 HEAT (warmth) is used after you've reduced your swelling / inflammation and the sharp pain is less intense (you have more of a dull / nagging ache and soft tissue tightness in your knee).
-Warming up your tissue is a natural way to encourage healing of your deep tissue.
-Increasing the temperature of your deep tissue will result in increased blood flow circulation.
-It's the blood in your body that will bring oxygen, nutrients, antibodies and energy to your damaged meniscus to help with healing where possible.
+Warming up your tissue is a natural way to stimulate the body's healing response.
+Increasing the temperature of tissue will result in increased blood flow circulation.
+It's the blood in your body that will bring oxygen, nutrients and water (basically energy) to your damaged meniscus to help with healing (where possible).

-It's no secret that meniscus tears don't receive enough natural blood flow, especially if the tear is located near the center of your knee joint.
-This is what makes boosting natural blood flow all the more important and critical to healing and recovery.
+It's no secret that meniscus tears don't receive enough natural blood flow, especially if the tear is located near the center of your knee joint - in which case there is very little chance to heal it other than through surgery.
+However, for meniscus tears near the outer edge, enhancing blood flow might turn the tide, and this is what makes boosting natural blood flow all the more important in such cases.

 Heat / warming temperature treatment works best to increase blood flow circulation for older (chronic) injuries, re-injury (after swelling has been reduced) and during long-term post surgery recovery.
-Warmer temperatures should be used approximately 3 to 5 days after you first have the injury.
-Heat should not be started for a least 2 weeks after surgery because inflammation levels will be very high as the healing process starts over again.
+Warmer temperatures should be used approximately 3 to 5 days after you first have the injury or later if there is still significant swelling.
+Heat should not be started for a least 6 weeks after surgery and only then on express approval from your surgeon; inflammation levels will be very high as the healing process starts over again.
 When using a warming therapy, it is typically advised to combine this with gradual movement to stretch out your knee and increase range of motion.

 If you have a chronic meniscus tear that keeps getting re-injured you should use heat before activity to loosen up the soft tissue in your knee, making it more flexible..
 When used at this time the warm temperatures naturally extend the elasticity (elastic-nature) of the soft tissue in your knee, making it more movable / pliable for activity.